mongodb/docs/source/custom_type.rst

    *cannot* be transformed a second time by a different type codec.
 #.
 The :py:meth:`~pymongo.database.Database.command` method does not apply the
    user's TypeDecoders while decoding the command response document.
-#. :mod:`gridfs` does not apply custom type encoding or decoding to any
+#. :py:mod:`gridfs` does not apply custom type encoding or decoding to any
    documents received from or to returned to the user.